Greenphx9/Complete-Fire-Red-Upgrade/README.md

     },

- 4. Go to `src/build_pokemon.c` and hit Control + S. This will save the file, making the compiler recompile it, meaning the Duplicate Ability file will actually change.
+ 4. Run `python scripts/clean.py`, to recompile the duplicate abillity file.

  5. It should be working!